 DON’T: Go to Ski Dubai

 Ski Dubai offers indoor skiing in the middle of the Arabian Desert.
 It is part of the Mall of the Emirates complex.
 If you have skied prior to visiting Ski Dubai, you will be severely unimpressed.
 I went into the experience with low expectations and was still disappointed.
 There is only one real slope which is covered in icy, artificial snow.
-When we bought our tickets, an employee told us that if we tried to ski but looked shaky or fell down, the Ski Dubai Ski Patrol might ask us to leave.
+When we bought our tickets, an employee told us the Ski Dubai Ski Patrol might ask us to leave, if we looked too shaky.
 The course is so small that inexperienced skiers pose a serious danger to others!
 In lieu of skiing, we paid $100 to inner tube and roll down an icy hill in something called “giant ball” (It’s exactly what it sounds like).
 The only highlight of the experience was the Peng-Friend Encounter.
 We were able to get up close and personal with some poor penguins who live in the middle of the desert so that tourists can pay lots of money to pet them and take pictures.

 DON’T: Assume locals speak Arabic